AdobeDocs/experience-platform.de-DE/help/sources/tutorials/api/collect/advertising.md

 ## Erstellen einer Zuordnung {#mapping}

-Damit die Quelldaten in einen Zielgruppe-Datensatz aufgenommen werden können, müssen sie zunächst dem Zielgruppe-Schema zugeordnet werden, dem der Zielgruppe-Datensatz entspricht.
+In order for the source data to be ingested into a target dataset, it must first be mapped to the target schema the target dataset adheres to.
 Dies wird erreicht, indem eine POST an die [!DNL Conversion Service] API mit Datenzuordnungen ausgeführt wird, die in der Anforderungsnutzlast definiert sind.

 **API-Format**